The text cursor is the blinking line you see when you type in Windows. It flashes on and off to help you see where you are typing.

 - Find the slider under Cursor blink rate.

-- Move the slider left or right to choose a blink speed between 200 (fast) and 1300 (slow) milliseconds.
+- Move the slider left or right.
+Choose a speed between 200 (fast) and 1300 (slow) milliseconds.

 - Click Apply to save your changes.